Manavv20/React/README.md

 > Please help us improve and share your feedback!
 If you find better tutorials or links, please share them by [opening a pull request](https://github.com/HackYourFuture/React/pulls).

+## Introduction to React

+- React is JavaScript Library for building User Interfaces which mainly invovles building single-page applications.
+The biggest advantage with React is we can create reusable UI Components.
+It is Maintained by Meta and a Community of individual developers and companies.
+React can also be used to develop single page, mobile and server-rendered applications with frameworks like Nextjs.
+- Component Based coding.
+React Builds encapsulated components that manage their own state, then compose them to make complex UIs.
+Since the component logic is written in JavaScript instead of templates, we can easily pass rich data through the app and keep state out of the DOM.
+- Learn Once, Write Anywhere.
+We dont make assumptions about the rest of our technology stack, so you can develop new features in React without rewriting existing code.
+We can also render on the server using Node and Power Mobile apps using React Native.
+- Declarative, React makes it painless to create interactive UIs.
+Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.
+- ReactJS is the most widely used JS Library for developing various web Application. g
 # Module #7 - React.js: Building dynamic UIs with modern JavaScript (Frontend)

 ![React Module](./assets/react.png)